 Were you recently arrested for allegedly violating the terms of a restraining order in the DFW area?
 Do not try to explain your actions to police without legal representation.
 Contact Townsend, Gebhardt & Eppes, PLLC as soon as possible.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense lawyers in Fort Worth who aggressively defend clients accused of family violence offenses in communities throughout Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Fort Worth, Weatherford, and many others.
-Call 817-502-3600 today to have our attorneys review your case and answer all of your legal questions during a free initial consultation.
+Townsend, Gebhardt & Eppes, PLLC are experienced criminal defense lawyers in Fort Worth who aggressively defend clients accused of family violence offenses in communities throughout Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Fort Worth, Weatherford, and many others.
+Call (817) 502-3600 today to have our attorneys review your case and answer all of your legal questions during a free initial consultation.

 Overview of Violations of Protective Orders in Tarrant County

 Types of Protective Order Violations in Texas

 The specific restrictions placed on a person by a protection order vary from case to case.
 Thus, actions that constitute violations of such court orders also depend on the requirements of each restraining order.

 An alleged offender can generally be charged with violating a court order under Texas Penal Code § 25.07 if that person knowingly or intentionally: